jarrett/cities-old/doc/model-file-format.md

     the direction (orientation) of the sprite.
 Must be 0x00 for now, because embedded images are not currently implemented.

+  * 2 byte unsigned int: Size of author name in bytes.

+  * String (no null terminator): Author name.
+Can be any length up to 65535.
+ASCII encoded.

-  * 2 byte unsigned int: Size of name in bytes.
+  * 2 byte unsigned int: Size of model name in bytes.

-  * String (no null terminator): Name.
+  * String (no null terminator): Model name.
 Can be any length up to 65535.
 ASCII encoded.

 * If 3d: